Mathématique: Chapter 59

 “Electrons,” Sheppard said.

-“Electrons,” the kid finished.
+“—electrons,” the kid finished.

 “We’re meeting someone here,” Sheppard said.

-“Yeah,” Sheppard said, very gently.
+“Yeah,” Sheppard said gently.
 “He’s a math guy.”

-“Hmm,” Sheppard said.
+“Hmm,” Sheppard replied.
 “Sounds right.
 You wanna sit?”

 “Thanks, but no. I’ve gotta go, but, um, one question before I do.”